perfsonar/docs/pwa_configure.rst

 Most of the configuration files for PWA can be found in the ``/etc/perfsonar/psconfig-web`` directory.
 At a minimum, you need to configure your hostname, configure the datasources for your instance, configure the authentication module, and create a user before you can start using PWA.

-**Interaction with other web applications:** If you want to run PWA on a node that is already running other web applications, such as MadDash or the perfSONAR Toolkit web interface, you will need to do a couple things differently.
+**Interaction with other web applications:** If you want to run PWA via Docker, on a node that is already running other web applications, such as MadDash or the perfSONAR Toolkit web interface, you will need to do a couple things differently.
 See `Running alongside other web applications <pwa_running_alongside>`_

+If you are running an RPM-based install, you likely won't have to do anything differently.

 **Upgrading:** If you are upgrading from an old MCA instance, view the docs on `Upgrading from MCA to PWA <pwa_upgrading_from_mca>`_